-The other men, all from the Bronx, were identified as Saul Figueroa, 20; Marcos Luis Figueroa-Frias, 21; Elmer Frias, 26; and Jordan Rodriguez, 24.
+The other men, all from the Bronx, were identified as Saul Figuereo, 20; Marcos Luis Figuereo-Frias, 21; Elmer Frias, 26; and Jordan Rodriguez, 24.

 All five are now charged with aggravated trafficking of a scheduled drug, crack cocaine.
 Perkins also faces a possession charge, Foster said.